Under the (legal) radar screen: global health initiatives and international human rights obligations

 1 In 2000, the international community adopted eight Millennium Development Goals (MDG) with targets to be reached by 2015.
 MDG 5 calls on the global community to reduce maternal mortality by three quarters by 2015 and to achieve universal access to reproductive health.
 The Human Rights Council identifies a range of human rights directly implicated by maternal mortality and morbidity, namely, the “rights to life, to be equal in dignity, to education, to be free to seek receive and impart information, to enjoy the benefits of scientific progress, to freedom from discrimination, and to enjoy the highest attainable standard of physical and mental health, including sexual and reproductive health”.
 Resolution 11/8 (para.
 2), United Nations Human Rights Council [http://www2.ohchr.org/english/bodies/hrcouncil/docs/14session/A.HRC.14.39_AEV-2.pdf]

-2 As was evident in negotiations surrounding the Optional Protocol to the ICESCR detailed in
+2 As was evident in negotiations surrounding the Optional Protocol to the ICESCR detailed in.

-.
-For an examination of the issue of international assistance and cooperation and health and human rights obligations beyond borders please see the volume of ref.
+3 For a detailed examination of extraterritorial obligations please see ref..
+For an examination of the issue of international assistance and cooperation and health and human rights obligations beyond borders please see the volume of ref..

 4 Please see the reports of Paul Hunt and Anand Grover [http://www.ohchr.org/EN/Issues/Health/Pages/AnnualReports.aspx].
 Hunt’s reports included missions to pharmaceutical companies as well as a focus on more neglected right to health issues like mental disability and maternal mortality.
 Grover has also chosen to explore his mandate broadly examining guidelines for pharmaceutical companies in relation to access to medicines. [http://www.ohchr.org/EN/Issues/Health/Pages/SRRightHealthIndex.aspx].

 5 We shall use the term global health obligations to refer to the international legal obligations found in international human rights treaties including the International Covenant on Economic, Social and Cultural Rights (ICESCR).
 The scope of these obligations is not yet fully defined but has been examined by the UN Special Rapporteur on the Right to Health, the Committee on Economic, Social and Cultural Rights and other legal scholars.
-The recently launched Joint Learning Initiative on National and Global Responsibility for Health (JALI) was formed to rigorously and systematically address such issues including clarifying more precisely the responsibility of all states and that of the international community with respect to the right to health and “clarify the essential package of health goods and services to which all human beings are entitled as part of their right to health.”
+The recently launched Joint Learning Initiative on National and Global Responsibility for Health (JALI) was formed to rigorously and systematically address such issues including clarifying more precisely the responsibility of all states and that of the international community with respect to the right to health and “clarify the essential package of health goods and services to which all human beings are entitled as part of their right to health.”.

 6 For some scholars compliance is the key measure for evaluating any theory of international law.
 Many wealthy powerful states and non-state actors violate human rights beyond their borders on a daily basis.
-In no way do we intend to suggest that our results show there is increasing respect for the rights of people in third states or compliance with international human rights law
+In no way do we intend to suggest that our results show there is increasing respect for the rights of people in third states or compliance with international human rights law.

-and (4,5).
+7 As noted above General Comment 14, the work of the Special Rapporteurs on the right to health and the research undertaken by the JALI offer guidance on this issue , see ref. and (4,5).
 Further authoritative guidance regarding states’ extraterritorial obligations can be found in the Maastricht Principles on Extraterritorial Obligations of States in the area of Economic, Social and Cultural Rights which were agreed in October 2011 by a group of prominent international legal scholars. [http://www.icj.org/dwn/database/Maastricht%20ETO%20Principles%20-%20FINAL.pdf]

 8 See article 38.1 of the Statue of the International Court of Justice which states that the primary sources of international law are international treaties and conventions, customary practices of states accepted as law and general principles of law common to most legal systems.
 Statue of the International Court of Justice.
 59 Stat.
 1055, 33 U. N.T.S.
 993; 1945.